zubkov-andrei/pg_profile/README.md

 ```
 All objects will be created in schema, defined by SCHEMA clause.
 ## Using pg_profile
+### Setting extension parameters
+You can define extension parameters like any other parameter in _postgresql.conf_ or in _postgresql.auto.conf_.
+Default values a shown in following list:
+* _pg_profile.topn = 20_ - Number of top objects (statements, relations, etc.), to be reported in each sorted report table.
+Also, this parameter affects size of a snapshot - the more objects you want appear in your report, the more objects we need to keep in a snapshot.
+* _pg_profile.retention = 7_ - Retention time of snapshots in days.
+Snapshots, aged _pg_profile.retention_ days and more will be automatically deleted on next _snapshot()_ call.
 ### Creating snapshots
 You must create at least 3 snapshots to be able to build a report between 2nd and 3rd snapshot.
 Snapshots are taken by calling snapshot function.
 I'm using cron of user _postgres_ like this: